-The Scale Technician Certificate is a 25 credit hour, one semester program for individuals wanting to work in the weights and mesures industry.
-Ready to get started?
+The Scale Technician Certificate is a 27 credit hour, one semester program for individuals wanting to work in the weights and measures industry.
 Request a Program Brochure!

 About the Program

 - Prepares successful completers to work in the scale industry where there is a need for technicians to install, repair, and certify commercial and noncommercial scales.
 This includes: